Ferd (company)

 Ferd is a Norwegian holding company which holds partial ownership in companies within industry and finance as well as a real estate portfolio.
 The company has 75 employees and is owned by Johan H. Andresen and his two daughters Katharina and Alexandra; it was established in 2001.
-The group also has a number of venture and private equity holdings.
+The group also has several venture and private equity holdings.

-The company's name ferd is a Norwegian word meaning journey.
+The company's name Ferd is a Norwegian word meaning journey.

 Business

 The company operates in several business areas including: